tnewman16/Twitter-Clone/README.md

 To host the Twitter server locally, we have to run the [`TwitterServer.scala`](src/main/scala/com.casestudy.twitter/server/TwitterServer.scala) file.
 This will spin up the `http4s` server locally on port `8081`.

 Once the server is up and running, open up a browser and try hitting one one of the valid endpoints, such as `http://localhost:8081/users/tnewman/feed`.
 You should then see a JSON object being returned as the response.

+**NOTE:** A frontend written in [React](https://reactjs.org) has been created for this project, but has not yet been connected with the backend.

 ## Built With